frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 Classes had been canceled for the span, an occurrence that rarely happened.
 The official notice mentioned administrative shortages, reassignment of duties, and necessary meetings.
 But everyone knew better.
 The University never made space for grief unless it absolutely had to.
 And the absence of Herma, who had been kind, measured, and constant, left a gap you could hear in the silence of the bells.

-Wil raised his mug first, the gesture slow, deliberate.
+Wil raised his mug first, the gesture slow and deliberate.
 “To Herma,” he said, voice coarse with something quieter than anger, sharper than sorrow.
 He didn’t look at us.
 He stared down into the dark ale like it might answer a question he’d forgotten how to ask.

 “To a steady hand,” Sim added, gentle-voiced.
 His drink paused halfway to his mouth, hand hovering.
 A flicker of tension in his jaw.
 He drank anyway.